aunetx/blur-my-shell/README.md

   - the first pipeline (with id “pipeline_default”) is not deletable, but still configurable — if you delete a pipeline that is being used, this is the pipeline that will be switched to
 - dynamic blur makes the component translucent and blurs what is directly behind it
   - it uses the same pipeline and effects as static blur, but feeds them a live capture of only the surface region instead of the wallpaper
+  - partial redraws update only the changed parts of that capture, retaining the untouched backdrop rather than sampling an already blurred frame
   - Dual Kawase performs its expensive passes on progressively smaller textures, while effect textures are retained only while their surface is attached
   - liquid glass uses the same Dual Kawase backend for its optional blur prepass
   - rounded corners are handled automatically by the extension's antialiased mask and are not part of the configurable pipeline